TimVanMourik/Porcupine/docs/_documentation/1_basics_7_building_dockerfiles.md

 Here, the `-t` flag specifies the name of your image and the `-f` flag specifies the Dockerfile that you want to use to build your image.

+**Beware**: Installing FSL in Docker images causes the image to become very large (>10GB), which may cause an error on Mac OS and Windows due to size restrictions ("No space left on device" error).
+Check [this post](https://forums.docker.com/t/increase-docker-container-disk-space-on-os-x/26725/2) on how to increase disk space for the Docker container.
+{: .notice--warning}

 ### Running your docker-image!
 Once you've built your docker-image, it's easy to actually run it.
 To do so, run the following in your terminal: